 Whether you're replacing an aging wrecker or expanding your fleet, tow truck financing can help you get the job done without draining your cash reserves.
 With the towing business expected to grow from a $2.3 billion market in 2023 to $3.9 billion by 2033, securing the right financing options now can position your tow truck company for long-term success.

 Tow trucks aren't cheap, and neither are the operating costs that come with running a competitive towing company.
-From light-duty rollbacks to heavy-duty wreckers, financing lets you spread the cost over time, manage monthly payments, and stay on top of your cash flow.
+From light-duty rollbacks to heavy-duty wreckers, financing lets you spread the cost over time, manage monthly payments, and stay on top of your cash flow for all your equipment purchases.
 Flexible loan and lease options make equipment ownership more accessible for startup companies and established businesses alike.

 This guide breaks down the most popular tow truck financing options, including SBA loans, equipment loans, and tow truck leasing.
 We'll also show you how to apply, what lenders look for, and how to get pre-approved, even if you have bad credit.